ylogx/blog/_posts/2016-04-16-rewriting-the-network-connection-layer-in-zomato-android-apps.md

 # Aspect #1.
 Making a Network Connection

-With Apache being [deprecated starting with Android 6.0](http://developer.android.com/about/versions/marshmallow/android-6.0-changes.html#behavior-apache-http-client), we had to go with a new HTTP client.
-We picked the familiar [OkHttp](http://square.github.io/okhttp/) as the HTTP client for our Android apps.
+With Apache being [deprecated starting with Android 6.0][apache-deprecation], we had to go with a new HTTP client.
+We picked the familiar [OkHttp][okhttp] as the HTTP client for our Android apps.
 Now, making such a big change isn’t straightforward, and involves reworking large parts of the codebase.
 However, our code was structured in a way that abstracted the underlying HTTP client from the rest of the codebase, which made it easy for us to change the HTTP client without moving much — a practice we follow to be future-safe.

 Earlier, with Apache, we had implemented GZIP compression for all the HTTP requests and responses on our own.
 OkHttp does this by default, so changing the HTTP client from Apache to OkHttp reduced our average response time by 30%, which is a huge improvement.
-Keeping up with the [times](https://twitter.com/ylogx/status/695871769928867842), we enabled [HTTP/2.0](https://http2.github.io/) on our web servers, and this was a further advantage as OkHttp also enabled socket sharing for all connections to the same host.
+Keeping up with the [times][zomato-on-http2-announcement], we enabled [HTTP/2.0][http2] on our web servers, and this was a further advantage as OkHttp also enabled socket sharing for all connections to the same host.

 This change was substantiated soon after, when OkHttp became the engine that powers the default Android HTTP client [HttpUrlConnection](https://twitter.com/jakewharton/status/482563299511250944) as of Android 4.4.